Hudson River Museum

 Glenview Historic Home Tours

-Welcome back to Glenview!
-At 1 and 3pm, take a Guided Tour of Glenview and experience what life was like in 1877 and explore six fully restored period rooms, including Yonkers' favorite dollhouse, Nybelwyck Hall.
+At 1 and 3pm, take a Guided Tour of Glenview (as seen in HBO's hit series "The Gilded Age") and experience what life was like in 1877 and explore six fully restored period rooms, including Yonkers' favorite dollhouse, Nybelwyck Hall.
 See new paintings, sculptures, and decorative arts on view, and a dynamic floral-themed table setting designed by Debra Blair Design.
 Maximum of 12 visitors per tour; masks are required.
 Advance ticket purchase is strongly suggested.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.